 5 Ingredient Black Bean Brownie Balls

-This recipe was adapted from my Black Bean Banana Brownie Recipe, and eventually turned into an easy decadent ball of chocolate goodness.
-They require a handful of ingredients, most of which you probably already have on hand, and all you need is a food processor, so clean up doesn’t get much easier than that.
+This recipe was adapted from my Black Bean Banana Brownie Recipe and eventually turned into an easy decadent ball of chocolate goodness.
+They require a handful of ingredients, most of which you probably already have on hand, and all you need is a food processor, so cleanup doesn’t get much easier than that.

-For those that are grain free or looking for a oatmeal alternative.
+For those that are grain free or looking for an oatmeal alternative.
 You can use almond flour or coconut flour as a substitute.
 I also like to add hemp seeds and chia seeds in the recipe just to up the protein content, mostly because my kiddos love them.
 I take advantage of any opportunity to pack in more nutrients for my kids.

 - 1 1/2 half cup black beans or 1 can

 - 1/2 cup oatmeal

 - 1/3 cup cacao powder

 - Make sure you’ve rinsed and thoroughly drained your black beans.

 - Add ingredients into your food processor and puree – about 3 minutes – scraping down sides as needed.
 You want it pretty smooth.

 - If the batter appears too thick, add a Tbsp or two of coconut milk/ water and pulse again.
 It should be slightly thick like cookie dough.